Taunton, Massachusetts: Transportation

-The Taunton Railway began in 1838 as the main rail transportation system, both industrial and passenger, connecting Taunton with points south, east, north, and west, including New Bedford and Cape Cod, Fall River and Newport, Somerset and Providence, Attleboro and Providence, Mansfield and Boston, Stoughton and Boston, Raynham, Middleborough and Wareham as time went on.

 Taunton is the central highway hub of southeastern Massachusetts.
 Much of the eastern parts of the state's major highways intersect and/or run through the city, especially at its center.
 US 44, MA 138, and MA 140 intersect at Taunton Green, the square at Taunton's center.
 MA 140 is also accessible from the eastern neighborhood of the city, popularly referred to as "East Taunton."
-Additionally, MA 24 and MA 140 intersect near East Taunton, and it is at that junction that Route 140 ceases to be a 2-lane divided freeway from the south and becomes a smaller state highway to the north.
+Additionally, MA 24 and MA 140 intersect near East Taunton, and it is at that junction that Route 140 ceases to be a two-lane divided freeway from the south and becomes a smaller state highway to the north.
 Interstate 495 runs through the northern portion of Taunton, unofficially referred to as "North Taunton", and parallel to Myles Standish Industrial Park, Taunton's main industrial park.

 Various smaller routes run through other parts of the city.
 These include a small portion of MA 104, close to the Taunton-Raynham city limits, and MA 79, close to the Taunton-Berkley-Lakeville (Plymouth County) city-town-county limits.
 Taunton is the western terminus of MA 104.
 It merges into US 44 after entering the city.

-Several CSX freight rails pass through the city on their way towards Fall River, New Bedford and a link-up with the line in Middleborough.
-The phased South Coast Rail project is planned to extend MBTA Commuter Rail service through Taunton and to the cities of Fall River and New Bedford.
-Phase I of the project is currently under construction and is due to be completed by late 2023, it will extend the current Middleborough/Lakeville Line to Fall River and New Bedford via a station stop in East Taunton, but no stop in Downtown Taunton.
-Phase II of the project is proposed to be built by 2030, and would extend the current Stoughton Line south through Easton, Raynham, and a stop near Downtown Taunton on Dean Street, before joining the route of Phase I. The Greater Attleboro Taunton Regional Transit Authority, or GATRA, provides bus mass transit.
+Taunton has one MBTA Commuter Rail station – East Taunton station.
+The proposed second phase of the South Coast Rail project would add a stop near Downtown Taunton on Dean Street.
+The Greater Attleboro Taunton Regional Transit Authority (GATRA) provides bus mass transit.
+The Middleboro Secondary and New Bedford Main Line freight rail lines pass through Taunton.

 Taunton has its own municipal airport, serving mostly smaller craft and occasional commuter jets.
 The nearest airport with national airline service is T.F.
 Green Airport in Rhode Island, and the nearest international service is at Logan International Airport in Boston.